-Diagnostic imaging is critical for physicians to be able to diagnose and treat patients.
-These non-invasive procedures give doctors an inside view without subjecting patients to painful exploratory surgeries.
-Cardiac sonographers are essential diagnostic medical imaging staff as the images they gather inform physicians on how well, or poorly, a patient’s heart is functioning.
+Diagnostic imaging is critical for physicians to diagnose and treat patients.
+These noninvasive procedures give doctors an inside view without subjecting patients to painful exploratory surgeries.
+Cardiac sonographers are essential diagnostic medical imaging staff, as the images they gather inform physicians on how well or poorly a patient’s heart is functioning.

 Performing cardiac sonograms requires training and education.
-To work in this field, professionals must complete a cardiac sonography education program.
+Professionals must complete a cardiac sonography education program to work in this field.
 These programs are offered at the associate, bachelor’s, or certificate level.
-As part of a program, students will complete didactic coursework as well as intensive clinical rotations to gain hands-on skills.
-Admission to many of these programs is very competitive, so candidates will need to present robust applications with high GPAs, good recommendations, and shadowing experiences in order to stand out.d out.
+As part of the program, students will complete didactic coursework and intensive clinical rotations to gain hands-on skills.
+Admission to many of these programs is very competitive, so candidates must present robust applications with high GPAs, good recommendations, and shadowing experiences to stand out.

-Cardiac sonographers’ job outlook is good, with an anticipated 10 percent increase in diagnostic medical sonographers’ jobs between 2022 and 2032 (Bureau of Labor Statistics 2022).
-This increase is due in large part to an aging population with higher medical needs.
+According to the Bureau of Labor Statistics (BLS 2024), cardiac sonographers’ job outlook is good.
+There is an anticipated 11 percent increase in diagnostic medical sonographers’ jobs between 2023 and 2033.
+This increase is largely due to an aging population with higher medical needs.

-Cardiac sonographers certified by the American Registry for Diagnostic Medical Sonography (ARDMS) or Cardiovascular Credentialing International (CCI) have the highest employability as certification demonstrates competency in this field.
-On average, diagnostic medical sonographers earn $78,210 per year, according to the BLS.
+Cardiac sonographers certified by the American Registry for Diagnostic Medical Sonography (ARDMS) or Cardiovascular Credentialing International (CCI) have the highest employability, as certification demonstrates competency in this field.
+According to the BLS (May 2023), diagnostic medical sonographers earn an average of $89,020 annually.

 Below is a guide on becoming a cardiac sonographer, including top online and on-campus programs, typical job duties, and alternative careers.